who's aligned?

 Dare to Be (Marlies Dekkers)NetherlandsAGT

-De BijenkorfNetherlandsAGT, SAC
+De BijenkorfNetherlandsAGT, Cascale

 Deckers Brands (UGG, HOKA, TEVA, Sanuk, KOOLABURRA)USA